Visited: July 1992, August 1994, July 2004, July 2017

 Population: 47 million (2017)

-- Family trip to Alicante in 2017, culminating by slide down the adrenaline-full Verti-Go.
+• Family trip to Alicante in 2017, culminating by sliding down the adrenaline-full Verti-Go.

-- Valencia – one of the most beautiful urban zones in Spain, Oceanogràfic – Europe’s largest aquarium.
+• Exploring the highlights of Valencia – one of the most beautiful urban zones in Spain.

 Road Trip – 2004

-During the road trip around Western Europe I travelled through Italy, France, Andorra and Spain.
-I was camping to reduce costs of accommodation and visiting the most important landmarks along the road.
+During the road trip around Western Europe, I travelled through Italy, France, Andorra and Spain.
+I was camping to reduce costs of accommodation, and visiting the most important landmarks along the road.
 My budget was very limited.
-Due to high tolls, I mostly drove on toll-free roads.
-I was fully equipped to cook food in the portable camping gas stove, mostly used for breakfast and dinner.
+Due to high tolls, I mostly drove on toll-free roads I was fully equipped to cook on a portable camping gas stove, which I mainly used for preparing breakfast and dinner.

 My love and admiration for the quality of life in Spain hadn’t changed.
 What I noticed this time, was rather vulgar vocabulary of young people, especially in Barcelona.

-A World Heritage City of Segovia is known for an old Jewish quarter, the cathedral, grand mansions and the picturesque aqueduct.
+The World Heritage City of Segovia is known for an old Jewish quarter, the cathedral, grand mansions and the picturesque aqueduct.
 Its heritage began with the Romans in 80 BCE, continued to flourish through the medieval Moorish period and experienced a manufacturing boom in the 16th century.
-Built on a cliff and protected by a deep moat, medieval fortress Alcázar looks like a fairy-tale castle.
+Built on a cliff and protected by a deep moat, the medieval Fortress Alcázar looks like a fairy-tale castle.

-The 167 arches of the 28 meters tall Roman aqueduct are a magnificent backdrop for the historic part of the city.
+The 167 arches of the 28-meter-tall Roman Aqueduct are a magnificent backdrop for the historic part of the city and a must-see place to visit.
 One of the two largest existing Roman structures in Spain, built by Romans around 50 CE, the aqueduct channeled water 17 kilometers from the Acebeda River through a deep valley to the ancient city.
 Today the aqueduct is a trademark of Segovia.

-Valencia, the third biggest city, is also one of the most beautiful urban zones in Spain, located on the Mediterranean Sea.
-Maybe not so popular for tourists, but it offers high standard of living for its inhabitants, mild climate, pleasant city infrastructure of parks, cycling routes and pedestrian sidewalks.
+Valencia, the third-largest city in Spain, is also one of the most beautiful urban areas, located along the Mediterranean Sea.
+Maybe not so popular for tourists, but it offers high standard of living for its inhabitants, mild climate, pleasant city infrastructure of parks, cycling routes, pedestrian sidewalks, and various things to do for those who enjoy an active urban lifestyle.

 I skipped the charming historic center and spend most of the time in La Ciutat de les Arts i les Ciències (The City of Arts and Sciences), one of Europe’s most impressive centers dedicated to cultural and scientific exhibitions.

-The Oceanogràfic is Europe’s largest aquarium, where more than 500 different marine species are represented by 45,000 sea creatures.
-The most dramatic of these is the tunnel, where you walk surrounded on both sides and overhead by swimming sharks and other sea animals.
-The special show with dolphins, penguins, sea lions and whales aim to present special skills that animals were trained for, at the same time offering the best possible conditions to the animals in aquarium.
+The Oceanogràfic is Europe’s largest aquarium, where more than 500 different marine species can be appreciated.
+The most dramatic part is the tunnel, where you walk surrounded on both sides and overhead by swimming sharks and other sea animals.

 Family trip to Alicante – 2017

-In 2017, I took my family to Alicante to unite Javier’s and mine kids for the second time, after we had been hosting my Spanish friend with his family in Slovenia a year before.
+In 2017, I took my family to Alicante to unite Javier’s and my kids for the second time, after we hosted my Spanish friend and his family in Slovenia a year before.
 Alicante is still a wonderful city on the coast, offering beach activities that Spain is famous for.
-We used the opportunity to visit one of the most famous attractions in the area.
+We took the opportunity to visit one of the most famous attractions in the area.

 Aqualandia Benidorm offers 15 water rides and attractions ranging from kid-friendly to exhilarating, suitable for every age and level of courage.
 We were riding all of them increasing the level of excitement, until we reached the last two slides of 28 and 33 meters high.